________________________________________________________________________________________________________________________

 Flavio Costa Leão Deslandes is a Brazilian Industrial Designer based in Denmark.
 He is known for his design and engineering work with bamboo, including the bamboo bicycle.

-In Rio de Janeiro in 1994 Flavio began to experiment with bamboo technology with a research grant during his University studies at PUC-Rio.
+In Rio de Janeiro in 1994 Flavio began his scientific research with bamboo technology with a research grant during his University studies at PUC-Rio.

 From 1994 to 1998 he participated in projects about developing tools for working with bamboo – composites, structures, truss-frames, joint and connection solutions, aids and appliances for handicapped such as walkers and amphibian sliders.
 In 1995 he started developing his first bamboo bicycle and the first prototype was presented at the 5º International World Bamboo Congress in 1998.
 He graduated in 1999, his bamboo bicycle prototype nr.2 being the final project.
 His first patent MU7901320-1 was applied in 1999 and granted in 2005.